BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

     });
    </script>
   ```
-  Now all you have to do is click **Run** and see your first Web Application come to life
+  Now all you have to do is click **Run** and see your first Web Application come to life.
+Your Web App should look like this.

+   ![][Logo5]

 <!--- Please use reference style images so that it is easier to update pictures later --->
 [dsllogo]: dsl_logo.png